 Of course, the main features you’ll want to compare are the types of popups and other campaigns you can create with OptinMonster vs. Bloom.

 Let’s take a look at Bloom first.
-Bloom specializes in creating optins, which means you’re limited to creating email signup forms only.
+Bloom specializes in creating optins, which means you’ll create email signup forms exclusively.

 Bloom allows you to create 6 different optin types: